maximoaragon/WorkflowWorkshop/README.md

 # Workflow Workshop

-Welcome to the DES Workflow Workshop!
+Welcome to the Workflow Workshop!

-Workflow Workshop is a .NET solution for building and testing DES workflows.
+The Workflow Workshop is a .NET solution for building and testing XAML workflows.

 ## Getting Started

 ### Dependencies

-* Visual Studio 2019 or higher
+* Visual Studio 2022 or higher
 * .NET Framework 4.7 or above

 ### Executing a workflow